Pinafore/qanta-codalab/README.md

 1. `download` will download the quiz bowl training dataset to `data/`
 2. `train` will use the downloaded data to train a tfidf based guesser and static threshold buzzer saved to `models/`
-3. `web` will start a web server that the codalab server will interact with
+3. `up` will start a web server that the codalab server will interact with
-4. `batch` is a convenience for computing guess/buzz outcomes in batch.

 Running these commands downloads the data and trains a model